 If your dog exhibits vet visit fear, you need to find the cause so you can address it and help your dog be more confident.

 Vet visit fear reasons

 2. The dog terrifies the vet.
 The dog senses it and takes the upper hand.
-There are vets, who are petrified by some dogs.
+Dogs petrify some vets.
 That’s why they have assistants!

-3. The dog for some reason known only to them does not feel safe or comfortable with that particular vet.
+3. The dog, for some reason known only to them, does not feel safe or comfortable with that particular vet.
 Trust your dog’s instincts.
 Many dogs are great judges of a person’s character.
-If your dog does not like someone, listen to him or her.
+If your dog does not like someone, listen to them.